kwhite2/git/lessons.md

 Git and GitHub also help with attribution by tracking individual contributions throughout.
 Additional branches could be created by a singular author as well, allowing the writer to explore different ways forward.
 The version control feature also allows authors to easily return to and compare older drafts or retrieve sections previoulsy discarded.

-**Branches** and **merging** are important functionalities when using Git to collaborate, but they are also advanced and thus beyond the scope of this workshop.
+**Branches** and **merging** are important functions when using Git to collaborate, but they are also advanced and thus beyond the scope of this workshop.
 See the *Resources* section at the end of the workshop for more information.

 ### Versions Across Time

-How did you initially come by the syllabus you use for your class, and did you develop it over time?
+How did you initially come by the syllabus you use for your class(es), and did you develop it over time?
 Many professors borrow and adapt from each other, and most of us probably update our syllabi each semester, even if only a little bit.

-Put your hand up if you have a folder somewhere that looks something like this.
-Or even multiple folders.
+Through this process, many of us end up with a set of files that looks something like this:

 ```
 |